cleminso/cleminso.xyz/content/TL;DR/005-tldr.md

 [Source](https://www.youtube.com/watch?v=u4ZoJKF_VuA) from [Simon Sinek](https://twitter.com/simonsinek)

+*I found this video very valuable for providing a simple framework to set up the basics for a new initiative.*

+*I start all of my product initiatives, and that helps me to write and communicate a logical flow to the stakeholders.*

+*That provides a self-introspection to define and explore our core motivations.*

 **Why we do it?** = problem statement
 - what's your cause / purpose / belief
 <!-- find a definition for each word cause/purpose/belief -->